jazztinecruz/netflix/README.md

 # Netflix Clone Website

 This project is a fully typed responsive clone of the popular streaming service, Netflix.
 Users can browse trending, popular, and upcoming movies, play movie trailers, view detailed information about each movie, see similar movies, and check if a movie is in the top 10 trending list.

-## Description

 My Netflix clone is not just a simple replication of the original service, but a showcase of modern web development technologies.
-It includes features such as browsing and discovering new movies based on their popularity and trending status, playing movie trailers, viewing detailed information about each movie, seeing a list of similar movies, and checking if a movie is in the top 10 trending list.
-This is a fully typed website, showcasing the power and benefits of TypeScript in web development.

 ## Technologies Used